threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ## README.md File

-The **README.md** file has the main goal of explaining clearly to the user the functioning of the Nextcloud directory and its associated FList.
+The **README.md** file has the main goal of explaining clearly to the user the functioning of the Nextcloud directory and its associated flist.
 In this file, we can explain what our code is doing and offer steps to properly configure the whole deployment.

-We also give the necessary steps to create the Docker image and convert it into an FList starting directly with the Nextcloud directory.
-This can be useful for users that want to create their own FList, instead of using the [official ThreeFold Nextcloud FList](https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist.md).
+We also give the necessary steps to create the Docker image and convert it into an flist starting directly with the Nextcloud directory.
+This can be useful for users that want to create their own flist, instead of using the [official ThreeFold Nextcloud flist](https://hub.grid.tf/tf-official-apps/threefoldtech-nextcloudaio-latest.flist.md).

 To read the complete README.md file, go to [this link](https://github.com/threefoldtech/tf-images/blob/development/tfgrid3/nextcloud/README.md).